gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 set(found-pkg-mylib-manifest-path "/path/to/mylib/sbg-manifest.json")                      # path to manifest file
 ```

+But of course, that for is not written by the user of the tool.
+CMake running in the user's project must output that file in its build directory and must setup the prefix path to the right places.
+This is all done by injecting a script I call a profile.
+More on that later.

 So if I find a dependency, I can just use `find_file`, since if the package is found through the prefix path, the find file command should find the metadata file, and include it to get the variables values!
 ```cmake
 find_file(sbg-package-config-file subgine-pkg-${${dependency}.name}-${current-profile}.cmake)